flaviocopes/vuehandbook/03-vue-cli/index.md

 It can perform an initial project setup and scaffolding.

-It's a flexible tool: once you create a project with the CLI, you can go and tweak the configuration, without having to _eject_ your application (like you'd do with `create-react-app`).
+It's a flexible tool: once you create a project with the CLI, you can go and tweak the configuration, without having to *eject* your application (like you'd do with `create-react-app`).

+> When you eject from create-react-app you can update and tweak what you want, but you can't rely on the cool features that create-react-app provides

 You can configure anything and still be able to upgrade with ease.

 After you create and configure the app, it acts as a runtime dependency tool, built on top of webpack.